Deck Railing (6)

 Picket Layout

-Once the 4x4 rail posts are plumbed and properly attached to the deck frame, the 2x4 rails and pickets can be added.
-There's no real trick to laying out the 2x4 rails for pickets, but there's a few things to keep in mind before you get started.
+Once the 4x4 rail posts are plumbed and attached to the deck frame, the 2x4 rail sections with attached pickets come next.
+There's no real trick to laying out the 2x4 rails for pickets, but there are a few things to consider before you begin.
 First, you want the picket spacing on each end of the rail section to be equal.
-Second, you want the run-out of the pickets to be such that a picket layout mark does not land partially onto the end of a 2x4 rail.
+Second, you want the run-out of the pickets to be such that a picket layout mark does not land partially on the end of a 2x4 rail.

-There are two ways to layout the 2x4 rails for the pickets (shown as Option A and Option B below).
-They are both correct, but the option you choose depends on the width of the rail section between the 4x4 posts.
+There are two ways to lay out the 2x4 rails for the pickets (shown as Option A and Option B below).
+Either one can be used, but the one you choose depends on the width of the rail section between the 4x4 posts.
 We will compare both options.

-Note: The Prescriptive Deck Guide shows the 2x4 rails attached to the inside face of the 4x4 posts, not between them.
-This may be a building code requirement in some areas, however, I have always built railing where the 2x4 rails attach between the posts.
+The Prescriptive Deck Guide shows the 2x4 rails attached to the inside face of the 4x4 posts, not between them.
+I have always built deck railing where the 2x4 rails attach between the posts.
 Contact your local building code authorities for details in your area.
 I will proceed as though it is acceptable to attach the 2x4 rails between the posts.
-Either way you attach your 2x4 railing, the picket layout concept is the same.
+Either manner you choose to fasten your 2x4 railing, the picket layout is the same.

-Measure between two of the 4x4 posts at the deck level (just in case the posts aren't perfectly plumb, this measurement will be more accurate) and cut both top and bottom 2x4 rails this length.
-For this example purposes, I will use 50" (1270 mm) as the distance between 4x4 posts.
+Measure between two 4x4 posts at the deck level (just in case the posts aren't perfectly plumb) and cut both top and bottom 2x4 rails this length.
+For the purpose of example, I will use 50" (1270 mm) as the distance between 4x4 posts.

 Deck Railing Picket Layout